-Using Egg Freezing for Non-Medical Reasons: Fertility Insurance or False Hope? - Legal, Ethical, and Policy Considerations
+Using Egg Freezing to Extend the Biological Clock: Fertility Insurance or False Hope?

 Barry University - Dwayne O. Andreas School of Law